Lutra-Fs/TRPGeneration/Activity_1_User_Stories.md

 As a player, I want to know if I win or lost when I choose ATTACK enemy.

+As a designer, I want each enemy has different level.

 As a designer, I want character increase attack ability when player choose to attack enemy and win.

 As a designer, I want character decrease health level when player choose to attack enemy and lost.